Vermont Rental Lease Agreement Templates (6)

 Tenant’s Duties

-In Vermont, tenants are required to comply with the following, per § 4456:
+In Vermont, tenants are required to comply with the following:[6]

-1. Not cause the rental to be uncompliant with local building, housing, and health code/laws;
+1. Not cause the rental to be noncompliant with local building, housing, and health codes or laws.

-3. Unless the written specifies otherwise (or required by law), tenants need to terminate tenancies by providing landlords a notice equal to the length of one payment period prior to the date included in the notice;
+3. Unless the written lease specifies otherwise (or required by law), terminate tenancies by providing landlords a notice equal to the length of 1 payment period prior to the date included in the notice.

-5. In the event the tenant violates any of the duties listed here, they may need to pay for the landlord’s reasonable attorney’s fees and/or pay for damages that resulted from their violation.
+5. In the event the tenant violates any of these duties, they may need to pay for the landlord’s reasonable attorney’s fees and/or damages that resulted from their violation.

 Required Disclosures

-• Lead Paint Disclosure: Should a landlord be aware of any lead paint hazards in their rental property that was built before 1978, they are required to disclose this information to their tenants.
-They are also required to provide tenants with a government-produced pamphlet that will further educate them on the topic.
+• Lead Paint Disclosure – Should a landlord be aware of any lead paint hazards in their rental property that was built before 1978, they are required to disclose this information to their tenants.
+They are also required to provide tenants with a government-produced pamphlet on the topic.

 Security Deposits

-Maximum: No statute; there is no upper limit on the amount landlords can charge tenants for a security deposit.
-Charging tenants the equivalent of one (1) to two (2) months of rent is standard.
+Maximum: No statute; there is no upper limit on the amount landlords can charge.
+Charging tenants the equivalent of 1 to 2 months of rent is standard.

-Return to Tenant (§ 4461(c)): Landlords are required by law to return security deposits within fourteen (14) days from the date on which the landlord discovers the rental has been abandoned, or after the tenants move out and provide the landlord with notice of their vacancy.
-If the landlord will make deductions to the payment, the security deposit must be accompanied with a written statement listing any deductions.
+Return to Tenant: Landlords are required to return security deposits within 14 days from the date on which the landlord discovers the rental has been abandoned, or after the tenants move out and provide notice of their vacancy.[7]
+If the landlord will make deductions, the security deposit must be accompanied with a written statement listing any deductions.

-For seasonal leases and in cases where the rental property is not intended as a primary residence, the security deposit and written statement must be returned within sixty (60) days.
+For seasonal leases and in cases where the rental property is not intended as a primary residence, the security deposit and written statement must be returned within 60 days.

-Deposit Interest (§ 4461(g)): Landlords may be required to collect and pay out interest from tenants’ security deposits per local ordinances.
+Deposit Interest: Landlords may be required to collect and pay out interest from tenants’ security deposits per local ordinances.[7]

-Uses of the Deposit (§ 4461(b)): Deductions can be made from tenants’ deposits for any of the following reasons:
+Uses of the Deposit: Deductions can be made from tenants’ deposits for any of the following reasons:[7]

-2. To repair damage to the rental property (so long the damage is not standard wear and tear, or a result of something beyond the control of the tenant);
+2. To repair damage to the rental property (so long as the damage is not standard wear and tear, or a result of something beyond the tenant’s control).

-3. To pay for expenses that resulted from the landlord needing to remove a tenant’s possessions left abandoned in a rental unit; and
+3. To pay for expenses that resulted from the landlord needing to remove a tenant’s possessions left abandoned in a rental unit.

-4. To pay for any unpaid utility (or other charges) that the tenant was required to pay for per the lease agreement.
+4. To pay for any unpaid utility or other charges that the tenant was required to pay per the lease agreement.